The Church of All Saints by the Lake

 Church Leaders: Grace, our Incumbent; Terry and Jim, our Honorary Assistants; Victor-David, our Bishop; David, our Archbishop; Chris, National Indigenous Archbishop; Shane, our Primate; Sarah, Archbishop-Designate of Canterbury.

-Parish Prayer Care: Jean, Anne, Pamela, Matthew, Tara, Johanne, Susan, Shelby, Janie, Meilan, Mikayla, Diana, Chris, Carol, Rosanne, Homer, Michael
+Parish Prayer Care: Jean, Anne, Pamela, Matthew, Tara, Johanne, Susan, Shelby, Janie, Meilan, Mikayla, Diana, Chris, Carol, Rosanne, Homer, Michael, Robert, Louise, Matthew and children

 Additional Prayers: Nigeria and Sudan